 But the report also found that is just the tip of the iceberg.
 Based on police data we revealed there are more than 100,000 men, women and children in slavery in the UK today.
 Therefore, we are only finding at most 1 in 10 victims.
 What is clear is that the frontline response to human trafficking and modern slavery is still patchy and inconsistent, allowing many victims to fall through the cracks.
 This is unacceptable and must change.

 Our report also shows that the support system often fails those victims who have been rescued, with British victims being affected the most.
 The system is simply not tailored to their needs and is already overstretched.
-Barriers to accessing the right support, delays in the decision-making process which put lives of the victims on hold, lack of a longer-term strategy to support victims to their safety and recovery are significant faults of the system that require an urgent fix.
+Barriers to access the right support, delays in decision making process which put lives of the victims on hold, lack of a longer-term strategy to support victims to their safety and recovery are significant faults of the system that require an urgent fix.

 As it stands, a general lack of victim care means we are still seeing too few traffickers locked behind bars and justice being served.
 In fact, the number of prosecutions is going down – despite elevated police activity across the country.
 Far too many traffickers are walking away with impunity.